mrvovanness/ruby-ex/README.md

-Fork of sample openshift ruby app
+Fork of sample openshift ruby app for experiments

 <!-- toc -->

 - [Ruby Sample App on OpenShift](#ruby-sample-app-on-openshift)